chmurson/battery-history/README.md

 #### Source of data

 `system_profiler` that is shipped with Macos is used to power `batter-history`.
-Following command is used `system_profiler SPPowerDataType -json`
+To be specific, it runs the following command: `system_profiler SPPowerDataType -json`

-#### Deamon
+#### Launchd agent

-Installation process registers a Launchd deamon, and schedules it to run once per day.
-This and the fact that ligthweight Macos's tool is used as source of data makes impact of the tool on battery unnoticeable.
+Installation process registers a Launchd agent, and schedules it to run `battery-history` once per day to record current battery status.

+The agent should execute `battery-history` once per day.
+If macbook is turned off, and the day passes, then Launchd triggers agent upon next OS launch.

+> Launchd is equivalent of crontab for MacOS.

+Agent can be controlled via `bh agent {load|unload}` commands.
+It is turned on by default, but can be turned off and back on.
+Turned off agent stops data from being collected, unless `battery-history` is executed manually.

+#### Battery impact

+Agent executes `battery-history` at maximum once per day, the tool uses builtin CLI MacOS command that is very lightweight.
+All this makes impacts on battery usage unnoticeable.